BuildYourBook/buildyourbook.github.io/_drafts/2021-12-08-The-First-Sale.md

 ---

 This level of honest self-reflection requires a safe, honest, and open space.
 We're proud to create that by carefully choosing small cohorts of partners, solo-practitioners, and senior associates in our flagship 8 week course.
-The next cohort starts in January--a great way to start the new year!
+The next cohort starts in January (on 9th or 10th start dates)--a great way to start the new year!
 If you're looking to expand your business development efforts authentically, it's time to learn more and apply for [The Authentic Business Builder](https://buildyourbook.org/academy/the-authentic-business-builder/) cohort.